Quadriffis/immortal-millionaire/4 - phenotype - muscle.md

 ## Supply relevant nutrients

 The second factor is feeding your body the building blocks it needs to grow muscle.
 In simple terms: proteins.
 There is a lot of nuance there to do with bioavailability and amino acid makeup, but in essence it comes down to those two questions.

+Muscles are primarily composed muscle fibers, which are protein structures.
+When your body is triggered to generate more muscle my exercise, it also needs to get nutrients to work with.

+There are two classifications of protein intake that matter when building muscle:

+1. Timed protein consumption (less important)
+2. Total protein consumption (more important)

+Body builders tend to fixate on eating protein before, durng and after a workout.
+The idea is that exercise causes the body to become catabolic (breaking down muscle) and it needs protein to turn anabolic (building muscle) again.

+> From research on exercising while fasting we know that there is little to no loss of muscle when eating nothing for hours before, during and after a workout.

+Additionally many try to eat meals every 2-3 hours to 'supply a constant stream of nutrients'.
+This again stems from the faulty idea that not supplying protein will make the body break down muscle.

+> Eating protein every 3 hours is only marginally better than only once or twice a day.

+If you want to be a full-time body builder, go ahead and eat meals every few others.
+If you are a regular human gaining muscle, don't worry too much about meal timing.
+Rules of thumb:

+- Eating some protein after a workout is good, but not doing it is no issue
+- Eating protein every few hours only is marginally better for muscle growth
+- Having an adequate total protein intake really matters

+### Protein quality

+Not all protein is created equal.
+Specifically what matters is the ratio of amino acids and their bioavailability of the source.
+The currently used method to rate proteins is the *Digestible Indispensable Amino Acid Score* or DIAAS.
+It taked into account:

+- The amino acid needs of a human
+- The degree to which a protein is absorbed by humans

+You can look up DIAAS tables online.
+In general animal source proteins (dairy, meat, eggs) are of the highest biological quality.
+This is why WHEY protein (dairy source) is very popular in body building.

+This doesn't mean that plant proteins don't help muscle growth.
+It does mean that your body doesn't absorb them as well and might need a very diverse groups of protein sources.

+### The (untrue) protein absorbtion limit

+There is a lot of untrue common sense out there.
+In the fitness world it is often referred to as 'broscience'.
+While it usually doesn't cause any explicit harm, it often tells people to do silly things.

+There is no limit to the amount of protein the body can consume in one meal, so no it's not 40 grams.
+This mantra stems from a misinterpretation of a study that found that 20-40 grams of protein was the most optimal amount to stimulate muscle growth.

+Later studies have found that the body is perfectly capable of absorbing far above 40 grams in one meal.
+An extreme example is that people who eat one meal a day absorb the protein from their huge meals just fine.